woocommerce/woocommerce/tools/code-analyzer/README.md

 Currently there are just 2 commands:

-1. `analyzer`.
+1. `lint`.
 Analyzer is used as a linter for PRs to check if hook/template/db changes were introduced.
 It produces output either directly on CI or via GH actions `set-output`.

 Here is an example `analyzer` command:

-`pnpm run analyzer -- release/6.8 "6.8.0" -b=release/6.7`
+`pnpm run analyzer -- lint "release/6.8" "6.8.0" -b=release/6.7`

 In this command we compare the `release/6.7` and `release/6.8` branches to find differences, and we're looking for changes introduced since `6.8.0` (using the `@since` tag).